guzuligo/CFG-Schedule-for-Automatic1111-SD/README.md

 Modified code of https://github.com/tkalayci71/attenuate-cfg-scale To use: Place the .py file in AUTOMATIC1111\scripts folder

+Warining: It doesn't work on all samplers.
+Works on Eular a.

 Update: 11/13/2022

 You can now use functions like: